Why HOA Closing Delays Happen (and What You Can Do About Them)

 2. Management Company Backlogs

-Management companies, especially large ones, process thousands of document requests per month.
-During peak real estate seasons (May through August, and again in spring), turnaround times stretch.
+Large management companies process thousands of document requests a month.
+During peak real estate season (May through August, and again in spring), turnaround times stretch in ways nobody warns you about.

-A management company that normally delivers in 7 days might take 12-15 during peak season.
-They won't tell you this when you place the order — you'll just notice the documents aren't arriving on time.
+A company that normally delivers in 7 days might take 12-15 during peak.
+They won't mention this when you place the order.
+You'll just notice the documents aren't showing up.

 The fix: During peak season, default to rush delivery.
 Yes, it costs more.
-But a $150 rush fee is cheaper than a $500 closing delay.
+But a $150 rush fee beats a $500 closing delay every time.

 3. Self-Managed Association Delays

 The fix: Identify self-managed associations early.
-When you discover the HOA is self-managed, start the document request immediately and follow up by phone within 3 business days.
+The moment you find out there's no management company, place the document request and follow up by phone within 3 business days.
+Don't wait for email.

 4. Incomplete or Incorrect Documents

 The documents arrive on time, but they're wrong.
 The estoppel shows the wrong unit number.
 The financial statement is from last year.
-The insurance certificate is expired.
+The insurance certificate expired four months ago.

-The fix: Review documents the day they arrive, not the day before closing.
-If something is wrong, you want maximum time to get it corrected.
+The fix: Review documents the day they arrive.
+Not the day before closing.
+If something is wrong, you want maximum runway to get it fixed.

 5. Unknown HOA Status

-Sometimes the biggest delay happens before a single document is ordered — because nobody can confirm whether the property is even in an HOA.
+Sometimes the biggest delay hits before a single document is ordered, because nobody can even confirm whether the property is in an HOA.

-Tax records don't always indicate HOA membership.
-Deeds may reference a declaration but not name the association.
-And in some markets, a single property might be subject to a homeowners association, a master association, and a community development district (CDD), each requiring separate documents.
+Tax records don't always show HOA membership.
+Deeds may reference a declaration but never name the association.
+And in some markets (looking at you, Florida), a single property might be subject to a homeowners association, a master association, and a community development district, each requiring separate documents.

 The fix: During the title search, specifically look for HOA references in the recorded documents.
-Check for recorded declarations, assessments on the tax record, and any community signage or website information.
+Check for recorded declarations, assessments on the tax record, community signage, website information.
+Anything.

 The Hidden Delay: Problem Resolution

-Even when documents arrive on time, they sometimes reveal problems that take time to resolve:
+Even when documents arrive on time, they sometimes reveal problems that eat up your remaining calendar.

-• Unpaid assessments.
-The seller owes $3,200 in back assessments.
-Now someone needs to negotiate who pays and arrange for payoff at closing.
+Unpaid assessments.
+The seller owes $3,200 in back dues.
+Now someone has to negotiate who pays and arrange for payoff at closing.

-• Pending violations.
+Pending violations.
 An unapproved structure or landscaping change.
-The HOA wants it resolved before transfer.
+The HOA wants it resolved before transfer, and they're in no hurry.

-• Insufficient insurance.
+Insufficient insurance.
 The lender reviews the HOA's master policy and finds coverage gaps.
-The association needs to increase coverage before the loan can close.
+The association needs to increase coverage before the loan can close, and getting a condo board to act fast on insurance is exactly as fun as it sounds.

-• Litigation.
+Litigation.
 The condo questionnaire reveals a pending lawsuit that makes the project ineligible for conventional financing.
+That one can kill a deal entirely.

-Each of these problems is solvable, but none of them are solved overnight.
-When they surface at day 28 of a 30-day escrow, there's no time left.
+Every one of these problems is solvable.
+But none of them get solved overnight.
+When they surface at day 28 of a 30-day escrow, you're out of time.

 Building a Delay-Proof Timeline